THE STORY OF

 The idea of Chow was born in 1995 in a trattoria named Piccolo Roma, where my friend Michele’s father was a cook.
 Piccolo Roma is in the middle of Rome, around the corner from the Pantheon, which was the piazza where Michele was raised.
 He wisely suggested to me that I go and eat there!

 Long ago in Amatrice Rome, a cook had guanciale-tomato-onion-olive oil-chili-grana cheese and pasta in front of them, and the idea of combining them entered their mind, so the classic pasta all’amatriciana was born.
 They were open-minded and trusting of their instincts.
 It’s not easy to create such dishes, there’s a long story behind them, there’s a kind of magic involved!
-I contemplate dishes for years and years … Connecting things that haven’t been connected before should never stop.
+I contemplate dishes for years and years … Making new connections should never stop.
 We’re not dishonoring our heritage by considering something new, our ancestors did – so we should pay homage to our influences and proceed with caution.
 Work to master our technique, understand their origins, and then perhaps we’ll have a foundation to build upon.
 This is a challenging and complicated assignment for an American cook.

 If we honor our influences and translate them into our times, perhaps we can contribute as a citizen in some way.
-That’s sorta’ what we set out to do – reflect our rich and varied ethnic influences in the Bay Area, our people, our culture, our land, our frontier history, our collective origins.
+That’s sorta’ what we set out to do at Chow– reflect our rich and varied ethnic influences in the Bay Area, our people, our culture, our land, our frontier history, and our collective origins.
 So that was the lightning strike for me, 1995 in Roma – the very first time I could see the idea of Chow clearly.
-I knew that I couldn’t contribute to the formation of Roman food culture, but maybe I could to my own.
+I knew that I couldn’t contribute to the formation of Roman food culture, but maybe I could to our own.
 As American food historian Karen Hess wrote - “American food is a tapestry of enormously complex design.”
-I hoped and believed that I had something to contribute, I still do – a cooks career can be long…
+I hoped and believed that I had something to contribute, I still do.

-All countries have regions which represent the history and tastes of its people.
+All countries have regions which represent the history and tastes of their people.
 The Bay Area is an enchanting place, and is an inspiration to our food culture in America.
-The ingredients that shape our foods are driven people, nature, our history and by how we care for one another.
-The beauty of nature is a recipe meant for all of us to enjoy…
+The ingredients that shape our foods are driven by people, nature, our history and by how we care for one another.
+The beauty of nature is meant for all of us to enjoy…